rokubop/serenade-sx-starter/README.md

 ## Install

-1. Clone this repository locally (same drive as serenade is installed)
+Clone this repository anywhere on your machine.

 > Do not clone this folder to `.serenade/scripts`.
 > That is the output folder

-2. After cloning and `cd` to your folder, run:
+After cloning, run the following commands in the root folder of this project:
 ```bash
 npm install
 ```

-3. Then, run first time setup script:
+First time setup:
 ```bash
 npm run setup
 ```